VictorHugo183/blogr-landing-page/README.md

 # Blogr landing page
 This is my solution to the Blogr landing page challenge on Frontend Mentor.
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.<br><br>
+View live version here: https://victorhugo183.github.io/blogr-landing-page/

 ## The challenge